mok0230/mockchain/README.md

 ### State

 Each miner maintains the state of the blockchain in its local state.
 It will also be displayed on the browser-based user interface.

+## Future Enhancements

+- Adjust difficulty every 10 seconds (or different amount of time if it makes sense)
+- Add ability to execute a transaction in the UI
+- Fix numerous inefficiencies on UI (particularly blockchain/balance updating)